Mission and Purpose

 Extended Use Fees are assessed if an item is not returned by the close of business on the due date.
 The fee is $0.10 per item, per day.

 Library materials may be renewed through the Online Public Access Catalog or by staff.
-There is no limit to how many times an item can be renewed, but items with holds will not be renewed.
+Items may be renewed up to 99 times, but items with holds will not be renewed.

 At three hundred sixty-five (365) days overdue, the customer will no longer be eligible to receive a refund for the return of lost materials.
 The customer will be responsible for the replacement and processing fees associated with the lost item(s).